robehickman/BVersion/README.md

-Simple HTTP File Sync (SHTTPFS) is a file synchroniser and basic version control system designed for managing binary files such as images, it follows a centralised design and has a strong emphasis on code simplicity, being inspired by the 'suckless philosophy'.
-It is configured using text files and intentionally does not have a web or graphical interface.
-Note that this has only been tested using linux ext 3 and 4, and that the system currently only works with unix file paths.
-The server will also only work on a unix style os as it depends on flock.
+Simple HTTP File Sync (SHTTPFS) is a version control system designed for managing binary files like images, audio, and video.
+It follows a centralised design and has a strong emphasis on code simplicity, being inspired by the 'suckless philosophy'.
+It is configured with text files, intentionally has no grapgical interface, and does not use the system tray at all.

 SHTTPFS has the following features: